fahmidsakib/fahmidsakib/README.md

 ---

-I'm a junior full-stack software developer who creates websites that help people meet their business goals.
+I am a Lecturer at the department of Computer Science & Engineering at Metropolitan University, dedicated to helping students learn the essential skills to grow in a supportive environment.
+I aim to prepare them to go out into the world of technology with success.
+I'm also a junior full-stack software developer who creates websites that help people meet their business goals.
 I'm known for my great time management and enthusiasm for my work.
 I am a lifelong learner and other than programming, I love to read manga & watch anime.

 <h2>Connect With Me</h2>